-The health benefits of dipping yourself into wood-fired hot tub have been made as ritualistic practices in several cultures; the Greeks, the Romans and the Japanese.
-In the Japanese culture, it is believed as an act of calming the body and nourishing the soul.
+The health benefits of dipping yourself into wood-fired hot tub have been made as ritualistic practices in several cultures; the Greeks, the Romans, and the Japanese.
+In Japanese culture, it is believed as an act of calming the body and nourishing the soul.

 Being in this modern world, with a lot of modern innovations popping out of nowhere, you have forgotten how it would feel like being one with nature.
 You are already exposed to inventions that have made your life easier and have given you a lot of therapeutic benefits.